votinginfoproject/data-processor/README.md

-A processing function may alter the `:input` key for further processing functions (e.g., `validation.transforms/download-from-s3`, which transforms an `:input` describing the location of a file on S3, downloads that file, and associates the file object to the `:input` key).
+A processing function may alter the `:input` key for further processing functions (e.g., `validation.transforms/download-from-s3`, which takes the `:input` of an incoming context describing the location of a file on S3, downloads that file, and associates that file object to the `:input` key of the outgoing context).
 Such functions can be called *transforms*.

 A processing function may alter the `:pipeline` key, as well, allowing for branching within a processing pipeline (e.g., XML and CSV files